dfsp-spirit/photowebpage/README.md

 # photowebpage
-A simple Python script to generate a static HTML page that displays all images in a directory.
+A simple Python script and command line application to generate a static HTML page that displays all images in a directory in a web gallery.
 Intended for my personal use only.
 Ignore this.

 ## Installation